tlukanie/blockchain-for-42/README.md

   <li>npx truffle init</li>
 </ol>
 <h2>Tasks for 15.11.24</h2>
 <p>1.
-Instead of only creation od the contract on blockchain, test contract call, events, retrieve the stored data on blockchain</p>
+Instead of only creation of the contract on blockchain, test contract call, events, retrieve the stored data on blockchain</p>